astronomer/docs/learn/airflow-great-expectations.md

     This DAG will create a table in your Postgres database, run a GX validation on the table, and then drop the table.

     The data in the table is validated using the GreatExpectationsOperator (GXO).
-The operator will automatically create a default Checkpoint and Datasource based on the `postgres_default` connection and run the Expectations defined in the `strawberry_suite.json` file on the `strawberries` table.
-Note that instead of using the `schema` parameter of the GXO you can also provide the schema name to the `data_asset_name` parameter in the form of `my_schema_name.my_table_name`.
+The operator automatically creates a default Checkpoint and Datasource based on the `postgres_default` connection and runs the Expectations defined in the `strawberry_suite.json` file on the `strawberries` table.
+Note that instead of using the `schema` parameter of the GXO, you can also provide the schema name to the `data_asset_name` parameter in the form of `my_schema_name.my_table_name`.

 3. Open Airflow at `http://localhost:8080/`.
 Run the DAG manually by clicking the play button.